What Should I Know About My Amazon Benefits?

 Amazon 401(k) Match

 Amazon helps employees plan for the future by contributing to their 401K.
 Eligible employees receive $0.50 for every $1 they contribute to their retirement account.
-Amazon matches contributions totalling up to 4 percent of its employees’ salaries - Amazon contributes a maximum of 2 percent.
+The Amazon company match contributions totaling up to 4 percent of its employees' salaries - Amazon contributes a maximum of 2 percent.

 Employees may contribute up to $19,500 (the 2020 limit for 401K and Roth 401K), or between 1 percent and 90 percent of their eligible pay.
 Employees may make pre-tax contributions (regular 401K) or after-tax contributions (Roth IRA).
 The $19,500 limit is a combination of both accounts (if you have both).

 Related Article | Guide To Understanding Your American Pay Stub

 Amazon delivery drivers make an average of $21 an hour.
 Because they are hourly employees, they are subject to overtime and holiday pay.

 Amazon Flex drivers make an average of $20 an hour.
 While it's slightly lower pay than an Amazon driver, Amazon Flex drivers have much more flexibility because they are self-employed.

 Does Amazon Pay Weekly?

 Most full-time employees at Amazon get paid bi-weekly, but hourly employees receive payments weekly.